-The answer to the question, ‘how long do pickleball games last’ is similar to the answer to ‘exactly how long is a piece of string?’.
 The most accurate answer is: it depends!
 However, most games take between 15-25 minutes and most matches (sets of 2-3 games) take between 30-75 minutes.

 A game of pickleball can last very different lengths depending on who is playing and what style.
-Professional pickleball players might play faster because they have more rhythm and experience; however, recreational players might play faster because there is less on the line.
+Professional pickleball players might play faster because they have more rhythm and experience; however, recreational players might also play faster because there is less on the line.

 To win, you have to be two clear points ahead of your opponent—so, if both teams get to 10 points, to win, you have to score 12.